-GTEC is the acronym of Grupo de Tecnología Electrónica y Comunicaciones (Group of Electronic Technology and Communications), a research group inside the Department of Electronics and Systems (DES) at the University of A Coruña (UDC), Spain.
+GTEC is the acronym of Grupo de Tecnología Electrónica y Comunicaciones (Group of Electronic Technology and Communications), a research group inside the Department of Computer Engineering (DCE) at the University of A Coruña (UDC), Spain.
 The members of GTEC develop their teaching and research activities on telecommunication systems with particular emphasis on wireless data transmission technologies, applications and services.
 The specific research lines at GTEC are:

 - Iterative and adaptive signal processing techniques for estimation, equalization, synchronization and interference cancellation in wireless communications.

 - Design of capacity approaching channel coding techniques.